Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A sample LSAT practice question from Kaplan

 This section of the course is full of practice material that will keep you busy for literally hundreds of hours (if that’s what you want).
-The material is dead on, being built almost entirely on official LSAT questions.
+The material is spot on, as it’s built entirely on official LSAT questions.

-Plus, I personally liked the diversity of additional prep resources in this section – I never got bored and could bounce back-and-forth among the problem types.
+Plus, I liked the diversity of additional prep resources in this section – I never got bored and could bounce back and forth among the problem types.

-To accompany the practice problems, Kaplan provides you access to explanations of just about every LSAT question ever released.
+To accompany the practice problems, Kaplan provides you access to explanations of every LSAT question ever released.

-I particularly liked this feature for offline study, as you can print it out and haul it along with you if you’re going to be on the train or taking a flight or something.
+I particularly liked this feature for offline study, as you can print it out and haul it along with you if you’re going to be on the train or taking a flight.

-All in all, the Kaplan LSAT prep material is rock solid.
-The quantity of test prep study material is kind of unparalleled among the courses I’ve reviewed, and the quality is top-notch.
+Overall, the Kaplan LSAT prep material is rock solid.
+The quantity of test prep study material is unparalleled among the courses I’ve reviewed, and the quality is top-notch.

 Kaplan LSAT Prep Books

-To supplement the live and digital lessons, every student that purchases a Kaplan LSAT prep course is shipped a set of hard copy prep books.
-The books align with the course lessons and provide strategies on each section, practice questions and other drills.
+To supplement the live and digital lessons, every student that purchases a Kaplan LSAT prep course gets access to digital copies of the course prep books, with the option to purchase physical copies as well.
+The digital book interface allows for note-taking, bookmarking, and highlighting in a variety of colors.
+The books align with the course lessons and provide strategies on each section, practice questions, and other drills.

 You work through the lesson books along with the course, taking notes and working practice problems.